 - 19. Despite existing customary tenure systems that have protected forests for generations, these are not recognised under Myanmar law.
 The establishment of forest enclosures under the legal framework of the central government presents a considerable threat to the land and resource rights of indigenous communities.
-The 1992 Forest Law and recently passed 2018 Biodiversity Conservation and Protected Areas (BCPA) law through which protected areas and forest enclosures are gazetted and managed, extinguish all access and use rights of local communities.
-While there is recognition of Community Protected Areas in the BCPA law, these will continue to be managed by the forest department, will limit community resource access and fail to give communities full management rights over their resources. - 20.
+The 1994 Protection of Wildlife and Conservation of Natural Areas Law, through which protected areas are gazetted and managed, extinguishes all access and use rights of local communities. - 20.
 The establishment of National Parks and forest enclosures under Myanmar law is in direct contravention of the UNDRIP, as the legal system fails to recognise the land tenure systems of indigenous communities and to respect the rights of communities to their ancestral territories.
 9 GEF and proponents of the Ridge to Reef project, which aims to use this framework for conservation, will also be implicated in these rights violations.
 GEF, UNDP and international conservation NGOs have a duty to uphold international law and to respect the rights of indigenous people.